arvindseshan/arvindseshan.github.io/_pages/about.md

 I am an undergraduate at the **Massachusetts Institute of Technology** pursuing a Bachelor of Science degree in **Computer Science and Engineering (Course 6-3)**.

 I am passionate about developing new cutting-edge tools and techniques for computer scientists.
 I am also excited to use computational approaches to solve complex problems in other domains.
-I am especially interested in the intersection of **computer vision**, **computational photography**, and **machine learning**.
+I am especially interested in the intersection of **computer vision**, **computational photography**, **graphics**, and **machine learning**.

 I have spent over 12 years doing robotics, including competing in FIRST Robotics.
 In addition to competing, I have volunteered as judge, referee, and tournament director.
 I continue to mentor middle school robotics teams and run three major educational websites designed to teach others programming and mechanical skills through LEGO robotics.